GQdeveloper/Nand2tetris/README.md

   * For more information please refer to the official https://www.nand2tetris.org/ website.
-  * This files were written by Giovanny Quimbayo.
+  * These files were written by Giovanny Quimbayo.